nathnp/Nathans-site/content/posts/2024/time-is-hard/index.md

 {{- end -}}
 ```

 This takes the time and date that a post was published on, and converts it to Unix time.
-It then check to see if one year[^1] has past compared the current time[^2].
+It then checks to see if one year[^1] has past, compared the current time[^2].
 There's also some Hugo to print "a year" vs "[number] years" to make it read better.
 All that, just to get this to print, when it should.

 <figure>
 	<p class="notice">